 Most of us learned to drive in our mid-teens.
 By the time we set off for our overland travels, our skills may be a bit rusty.
 A defensive driver course or Motorcycle Safety Foundation course to refresh basic skills are highly advisable.

 Outside of some basics, you should look at getting training that’s applicable to your chosen vehicle.
-Just because you plan to stick to the easy routes doesn’t mean you should forego recovery gear and, more importantly, know how to use it.
+Just because you plan to stick to the easy routes doesn’t mean you should forego recovery gear and, more importantly, knowing how to use it.
+Learn first aid skills for when you’re far off grid and can’t get to medical help quickly.
+Take the time to learn wilderness survival skills including fire-making, foraging, and water purification.
+Vehicle maintenance and trail repair are important skills to have in your repertoire as well.

 Where to Go